WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/g.md

 For more information about spelling out abbreviations, see [Abbreviations]().

 ## Google

+Capitalize.
+Don't use *Google* as a verb or gerund.
+Instead, use *search with Google*.

 ## go to

+Use to refer to the action of opening a menu, going to a website, webpage, a tab, or another place in the UI.

+For more information, see [Interaction verbs](ui-elements.md).

 ## GPL

 Initialism for *GNU Public License*.
 Use uppercase.